kcghost/busyrc/README.md

 Dealing with services
 ---------------------

-Note: This API differs from the original busyrc.

 The variable DAEMONS contains a space-separated list of services that busyrc lists when you ask which services currently run.